briansworth/briansworth.github.io/_posts/2017-4-8-Decode-Encode-Base64.md

 ---
 layout: post
 title: String Encoding and Decoding - Base64
+description: How to Base64 encode and decode strings
 ---

 Here's a quick one.
 In this post we'll create 2 basic functions for encoding and decoding strings.